 - 4 pounds russet potatoes peeled and cut into 1" chunks

 - 2 cups heavy cream

-- kosher salt
+- kosher salt to taste

-- freshly ground black pepper
+- freshly ground black pepper to taste

-Rinse cut and peeled potatoes under cold water until water runs clear.
+- Rinse cut and peeled potatoes under cold water until water runs clear.

-Run potatoes through a ricer or food mill and add butter, cream, salt and pepper.
+- Run potatoes through a ricer or food mill and add butter, cream, salt and pepper.
 Gently fold with a spatula until fully incorporated and taste for salt.

 - Place into a large bowl and serve immediately.

 If your mashed potatoes are gummy or a gluey mess it is likely because you made one of these common mistakes.
 To avoid having gummy mashed potatoes it is important to only use starchy potatoes rather than waxy potatoes like Yukon golds.
 Your cut potatoes should also be rinsed under water before and after boiling, and then mashed finely with a food mill or ricer without over-mixing.

 Can you do me a favor?
 If you enjoyed my post would you mind sharing it with your friends?
 You can see more of my recipes by liking me on Facebook and follow me on Pinterest too.
 Otherwise, stay up to date by getting each new post sent directly to your inbox by subscribing today.